Amstrad PCW: PCW 8256 and 8512

-The floppy disk drives on these models were in the unusual 3-inch "compact floppy" format, which was selected as it had a simpler electrical interface than 3½-inch drives.
+The floppy disk drives on these models are in the unusual 3-inch "compact floppy" format, which was selected as it has a simpler electrical interface than 3½-inch drives.
 In the range's early days supplies of 3-inch floppies occasionally ran out, but by 1988 the PCW's popularity encouraged suppliers to compete for this market.
 There are several techniques for transferring data from a PCW to an IBM-compatible PC, some of which also can transfer in the opposite direction, and service companies that will do the job for a fee.

-While all the 3-inch disks were double-sided, the PCW 8256's 3-inch drive and the PCW 8512's upper one were single-sided, while the 8512's lower one was double-sided and double-density.
-Hence there were two types of disk: single-density, which could store 180 KB of data per side, equivalent to about 70 pages of text each; and double density, which could store twice as much per side.
-The double-density drive could read single-density disks, but it was inadvisable to write to them using this drive.
-Users of single-sided drives had to flip the disks over to use the full capacity.
+While all the 3-inch disks are double-sided, the PCW 8256's 3-inch drive and the PCW 8512's upper one were single-sided, while the 8512's lower one was double-sided and double-density.
+Hence there are two types of disk: Single-density, which could store 180 KB of data per side, equivalent to about 70 pages of text each; and double density, which can store twice as much per side.
+The double-density drive can read single-density disks, but it is inadvisable to write to them using this drive.
+Users of single-sided drives have to flip the disks over to use the full capacity.

-The dot matrix printer had a sheet feed for short documents and a tractor attachment for long reports on continuous stationery.
-This unit could print 90 characters per second at draft quality and 20 characters per second at higher quality, and could also produce graphics.
-However it had only 9 printing pins and even its higher quality did not match that of 24-pin printers.
-The dot matrix printer was not very robust as its chassis was made entirely of plastic.
-Users who needed to support higher print volumes or to produce graphics could buy a daisy-wheel printer or graph plotter from Amstrad.
+The dot matrix printer has a sheet feed for short documents and a tractor feed for long reports on continuous stationery.
+It can print 90 characters per second at draft quality and 20 characters per second at higher quality, and can produce graphics.
+However it has only 9 printing pins and its higher quality does not match that of 24-pin printers.
+The dot matrix printer is not very robust as its chassis is made entirely of plastic.
+Users could buy a daisy-wheel printer or graph plotter from Amstrad.
 The daisy-wheel printer could not produce graphics.

-The keyboard had 82 keys, some of which were designed for word processing, especially with the bundled Locoscript software – for example to cut, copy, and paste.
-Non-English characters such as Greek could be typed by holding down the or key, along with the key if capitals were required.
-Other special key combinations activated caps lock, num lock and reboot.
+The keyboard has 82 keys, some specific for word processing, especially with the bundled Locoscript software – for example to cut, copy, and paste.
+Non-English characters such as Greek can be typed by holding down the or key, along with the key if capitals were required.
+Other special key combinations activate caps lock, num lock, and reboot.